 There are procedures in the Electoral Act that must be followed if a candidate dies or is incapacitated before nomination day, or between nomination day and the declaration of the official result.

-If the candidate is an individual nomination, the electors who nominated the candidate should urgently contact the Returning Officer and fill in the form to cancel the candidate’s nomination (in the case of incapacity).
+The electors who nominated the candidate should urgently contact the Returning Officer and fill in the form to cancel the candidate’s nomination (in the case of incapacity).

 A person can be nominated under the name on their birth certificate, the name conferred on them by means of an adoption order, a name they have adopted by deed poll, or a name which they have commonly been known by in the preceding 12 months.
 For example, a candidate commonly known as Mike Young can use this name rather than their full legal name Michael Young.